 Kiala is animated by the fluidity and freedom of living in-between the realms.
 They gather wisdom from this liminal space to guide them in how to move through the world in service to the earth.
 Their process of being is informed by a search for medicine.
 In their Sámi teachings, medicine is that which brings balance.
 They have found medicine in the prevalence of love, in the exploration of grief, and in the vast beauty of how relationships (to all life) can be a balm for our wounds.
 Kiala seeks to be medicine for the world, in some small or large way, through the works they create, share and embody.

 Kiala’s interdisciplinary art practice is rooted in tattoos, writing, drawing, painting and sculptural design.
 Their work is inspired by the depths of storytelling within and beyond time; the stories we build together as communities, the stories our ancestors live through us and the visionary stories of our liberated futures.
-In honouring the interconnection of all living beings, their art practice cannot exist without deep connection to food justice, community healing, and active commitment to co-liberation and the decomposition of white supremacy and all oppressions.
+In honouring the interconnection of all living beings, their art practice cannot exist without deep connection to food justice, community healing, and active commitment to co-liberation and the decomposition of white supremacy and all its structures.

 photo credit: alexa black